open-resources/physics_bank/content/public/006.Force/Dynamics of Circular Motion/Object_In_Circular_Motion/Object_In_Circular_Motion.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Object In Circular Motion
       part1:
         ans1:
           value: The object has constant kinetic energy
         ans2:
           value: The net force on the object has a non-zero component towards the centre of the circle
         ans3:
           value: The object's net acceleration is towards the centre of the circular motion
         ans4:
           value: The object's angular velocity is given by $v^2/r$ where $r$ is the radius of the circle
 ---
 # {{ params.vars.title }}